eMoflon/cmoflon/README.md

 Documentation for cMoflon, the eMoflon derivate for generating Contiki code
 ----

+If you encounter any problems, please post an issue (https://github.com/eMoflon/cmoflon/issues) or send me (Roland Kluge) a message

 ## How to set up a small case study (walkthrough)

 ### Setup: How to install cMoflon and all required software